It won’t happen in a week, and it might take longer than a month, but raising your credit score by 200 points is possible.

 Steps 3 and 4 might not have applied to you if you have a short credit history and few accounts.
 The simple strategy for beginners is to start using a credit card on routine expenses you know you can afford.
 Then repay it all each month to zero out the balance, and avoid interest charges and any dings to your burgeoning credit score.

 Adding an installment loan to your report would address the “new credit” (10%) and “credit mix” (10%) categories of your FICO score.
-Six to 12 months of prompt payments on a loan for as little as $100 could potentially increase your score from 15 to 100 points, according to the Credit Builders Alliance.
+Six to 12 months of prompt payments on a loan for as little as $100 could potentially increase your score from 15 to 100 points, according to the Credit Builders Alliance, a non-profit group which helps build credit scores in underbanked communities.

-Cleaning up your credit takes time — it also takes effort
+Cleaning up your credit takes time and effort

 A top-notch credit score is a real money-saver.
 The next time you explore student loan refinancing, a home mortgage or another form of borrowing, you’ll find that an improved score will net you a lower interest rate.